-- Greet everyone with a smile, eye contact, and a spoken greeting.
+- Do not assume a person does or does not have a disability.
+Disabilities can be physical, psychiatric, intellectual, developmental, etc. - Greet everyone with a smile, eye contact, and a spoken greeting.
 Some people are uncomfortable with handshaking or physical contact.
 Be respectful of personal boundaries.
 Likewise, if someone offers you a handshake, feel free to accept it. - Speak directly to a person with a disability, not just to others accompanying a person. - Offer assistance, but do not insist on providing it.
 It is best to ask all voters if they need assistance or would like to use an accessible voting system, instead of assuming who may or may not have a disability.
 Always ask how you may best assist before acting, wait until the offer is accepted, and then listen or ask for instructions.
-For example, it may be unsafe to grab a walker, white cane, or other aid used by a person who is disabled. - Don't ask about or mention a person's disability unless he or she talks about it or it is relevant to the conversation.
+For example, it may be unsafe to grab a walker, white cane, or other aid used by a person who has a disability. - Don't ask about or mention a person's disability unless he or she talks about it or it is relevant to the conversation.
 Don't praise someone with a disability for having "overcome" the disability.
 All voters are equal.
 Don't patronize or talk down to someone with a disability. - Keep your communications simple.
 Use plain language (i.e., "May I help you?" rather than "May I assist you?").
 Keep sentences short, and rephrase or repeat your comments if the voter is not understanding you.
 Focus on one topic at a time and be sure to allow time for the person to respond.
 Also, pay attention to the person while you're speaking with them, as they may be using body language to communicate.